Skip to content

 Advantages of an emergency loan

-• With a fixed-term personal loan you’ll know exactly how much you need to pay back every month – which can help with budgeting.
+• Personal loan rates are usually fixed, so you’ll know exactly how much you need to pay back every month.
+This can help with budgeting.

-• If you’re confident you can make the repayments on time, it could help you through a short-term cash crisis.
+• If you’re confident you can make the repayments on time, an emergency loan could help you through a short-term cash crisis.

 Disadvantages of an emergency loan